 It is funny in the winter, you see duvet and bed companies advertise for or beautiful effective, lightweight winter duvets.
 But it’s still 21 degrees inside our apartments or houses where we live even in the winter months?
 Slowly we get used to this “incubator state” and gradually trying to avoid any change.

 If we just overcome the habit for a short while, you will quickly find out that all seasons can provide wonderful sensory experiences.
-A dark, wet and windy November day can become to a nice and powerful sensory experience, when you after 5 – 7 minutes of running is warmed up in the body.
+A dark, wet and windy November day can become a nice and powerful sensory experience when you after 5 – 7 minutes of running are warmed up in the body.

 But the year’s unofficial Marking Day for runners must be the spring day when it has become so hot that you can run in shorts for the first time.
 A run in the wood without the long training pants or winter tights is the closest we as runners, can get to the free natural way of moving.